harperreed/houseagent/README_DASHBOARD.md

 - Debugging and monitoring

 **Camera Snapshots** (Purple)
-- Live camera feeds from all 7 office cameras
+- Camera feeds from all 7 office cameras
-- Auto-refreshes every 60 seconds
+- Manual refresh only (use "Refresh All" button)
 - GPT-5 vision analysis for each snapshot
-- Manual "Capture Now" per camera
+- Per-camera "Capture Now" button
 - Global "Refresh All" button
 - Stale indicator if snapshot > 2 minutes old
+- **Note:** Auto-refresh disabled to avoid excessive API costs

 ## Configuration